Close

-The area where the Fillmore, Pacific Heights and Japantown come together is one of the most vibrant neighborhoods in one of the world’s great cities — a small town in the big city, and with a colorful history, too.
-This section features stories from the New FIllmore archives about favorite places and people in the neighborhood.
+THE AREA where the Fillmore, Pacific Heights and Japantown come together is one of the most vibrant neighborhoods in one of the world’s great cities — a small town in the big city with a past.
+This section features favorite stories from the New FIllmore archives.

-Throughout its history, the Fillmore keeps re-inventing itself
+Throughout its history, the Fillmore has re-invented itself

 Filmed in Pacific Heights